MAD32 EV Mini Oled Edition for EVs on ESP32

 Multi-Screen Display

-4 VESC Screens + 3 BMS Screens:
+4 VESC Screens + Dynamic BMS Screens:

 Main (voltage + mode), Watts+Temp, Power (V+W), Inputs (ADC/PPM).
-Optional BMS screens show pack status, cells 1-8, and cells 9-16.
+Optional BMS screens show pack status and cell voltages (up to 24S).
+Screen count adapts automatically to cell configuration.

 💾